vitorestevam/advent-of-code-2024/readme.md

 ## How to run

-I'm using Go so.... `go run {day}/main.go` should do the job by now
+I made the challenges over the testing package, so a `go test -v .` should do the job for all days and `go test -v --run TestDay1 .` for running a single day.